UCLALibrary/research-tips/_posts/2010-01-05-search-experimentally.markdown

 ---
 layout: post
-title:  "Search Strategically"
+title:  "Search Experimentally"
 date:   2010-01-05
 description: Rather than trying to construct one perfect search, plan on trying several experimental searches.
 # image: featuredimagehere
 ---

 <p class="intro"><span class="dropcap">R</span>ather than trying to construct one perfect search, plan on trying several experimental searches.
 As you search, seek out diverse  perspectives by using a variety of keywords.
-Seek out interdisciplinary perspectives on your topic by trying out your searches in more than one database.</p>
+Look for interdisciplinary perspectives on your topic by trying out your searches in more than one database.</p>

-### Strategy:
+### Strategy 1:

 Find one or more <a href="http://guides.library.ucla.edu" target="_blank">research guides</a> related to your project.
 Choose a few databases and search tools and start exploring.